leilahaddou/leilahaddou.github.io/CIJ-data/README.md

 1. Make a graphic showing each party's income by donation type
 2. Make a graphic showing each party's income by donor status

+Importing data

+1. Download the EU referendum data from the [Electoral Commission website] (http://www.electoralcommission.org.uk/find-information-by-subject/elections-and-referendums/past-elections-and-referendums/eu-referendum/electorate-and-count-information) and upload it into a new worksheet.

+2. Bring in the following hosted data on Manchester crime from this URL: "https://raw.githubusercontent.com/leilahaddou/leilahaddou.github.io/master/data-journalism-tutorial/2016-12-greater-manchester-street.csv". *Source [data.police.uk] (https://data.police.uk/)

+*Note: Remember the syntax =IMPORTDATA("URL")

+3. Import the first table showing the results of the Copeland by-election [from this Wikipedia page](https://en.wikipedia.org/wiki/Copeland_by-election,_2017):

+*Note: Remember the syntax =IMPORTHTML("url","table",number [of the **element** on the page])

+4. Import the X table showing .... from [this Wikipedia page]():

+5. Using the IMPORTHTML function, import the current list of MPs from [Parliament.uk]

 ---------------------------------------------------------------------------------------------------------------
 ## <a name="ex-3"></a>Sources in-depth